 - Steps of Project:

 - 1. Identify a Real-World Problem

+- 2. Learn from experts

-- 2. Create an Innovative Solution
+- 3. Create an Innovative Solution

-- 3. Share Your Research and Solution
+- 4. Share Your Research and Solution

 - Share with audiences that can benefit from the solution

 - Consider getting a patent.

-- Don't reinvent the wheel.
+- Don't necessarily reinvent the wheel.
 The project should be:

-- o Realistic, scalable, supported by research and development.
+- o Realistic, scalable, and supported by R&D

 - Build on other ideas & solutions.